 Dr. Theis's Recommended Daytime Lubrication Products

 These brands are Preservative Free.
-They can be used with contact lenses and as many times a day as you would like, but we recommend starting with 3-4x a day.
+They can be used with contact lenses and as many times a day as you would like.
+But I recommend starting with 3-4x a day.

 For tips on how to put in eye drops click here to visit @DoctorEyeHealth on YouTube